szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 3. Parse multiple lines of `journal_entry`

-Parsing the journal entry lines is a super simple opperation, essentially we want to chain all the lines together separated by a new line (`\n`) character.
+Parsing the journal entry lines is a super simple operation, essentially we want to chain all the lines together separated by a new line (`\n`) character.

 ```python
 from typing import List